The Impact Of Weather On Aviation And The Most Frequently Asked Questions About Bad Weather And Air Travel

 You can imagine how increasingly inclement weather can severely impact not just an aircraft's ability to fly but also to take off in the first place.

 What is important to remember is that all forms of extreme weather can have a significant influence on flights.
 One usually tends to associate cold and stormy weather with canceled or delayed flights.

 Although they may be the biggest culprits, they are not the only factors that may cause substantial delays in planned flights.
 Heatwaves, heavy rain showers, gale-force winds, and low visibility (fog) can all lead to major disruptions at airports and in the air.

-Especially with weather conditions getting more extreme on an increasing basis, these events are forcing airports, air traffic controllers, and aircraft manufacturers to take action.
-Some of them include:
+Especially with weather conditions getting increasingly more extreme, these events are forcing airports, air traffic controllers, and aircraft manufacturers to take action.
+Some of these measures include:

 - Increased resources and more focus on fast, accurate weather forecasts at airports and air traffic control centers.

 - Airports are making contingency plans for delayed or canceled flights.